juancortez/shpeaustin/README.md

  4. On the right hand side of the screen, you should be able to add a Service.
 Bind it to the Node.js application and click on create.
 [The 30MB selected plan is sufficient and is free.]
  5. Once the application has been binded, go back to the [IBM Console][] and click on the shpeaustin nodejs application.
  6. Under the Redis Cloud application, click on the Show Credentials button.
- 7. Copy those credentials and replace them with the existing /private_credentials/redis.json file.
+ 7. Copy those credentials and replace them with the existing /private_credentials *.json file
  8. Verify that the binding was succesful by running the node application.
 The terminal should output {Connected to Redis}

+ ## Connecting Bluemix to GoDaddy Account
+ 1. Follow the directions in the [Using Custom Domain Names In Bluemix][] to set up routes on Bluemix.
+ 2. Follow the directions in the [Linking godaddy domain to my bluemix web Application][] article to set up CName Alias.
+ 3. It may take a couple of [minutes to hours][] for the changes to propagate.

 [shpeaustin.mybluemix.net]: shpeaustin.mybluemix.net
 [Install Node.js]: https://nodejs.org/en/download/